jbcodeforce/yarfba/docs/coding/sam.md

     ```

 ???- question "Familiar with security best practices and how to leverage SAM policies when working with other services"
-    To invoke a Lambda, from external service we need to define [resource policies](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-policy-templates.html).
+    To invoke a Lambda, from external service, we need to define [resource policies](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-policy-templates.html).
 For example a Step function calling a Lambda
     ```yaml
      ProcessFormStateMachineExpressSync:
         Type: AWS::Serverless::StateMachine
          Properties:
             Policies:
                 - LambdaInvokePolicy: